-What Size Paddle Board Do I Need?
+What Size Paddle Board Do I Need? – 2023 UK Guide for Picking The Right SUP Board

-I hear it all the time “What size paddle board should I get?”.
-Before you can hit the water, you need to choose the right paddle board!
-Boards come in a variety of sizes, and selecting the right one can be a bit overwhelming.
+Boards come in tons of sizes and styles, and selecting the right one can be a bit overwhelming.
 Here are some tips to help you choose the right one.

 Red Paddle Co

-The Red Paddle Co.
+This Paddleboard Selector has been created by The Red Paddle Co.

-They will ask a few questions about who is going to use the board, their size, skill level etc. and recommend the best paddleboard for you!
+They will ask a few questions about who is going to use the board, their size, skill level etc. and recommend the best paddle board for you!
 I’ve found it really easy to use.

 Bluefin SUP

-Try out this Paddleboard Selector created by
+Or try out this Paddleboard Selector, created by Bluefin SUP.

 I really like this SUP selector tool, it asks simple questions to help pair you with your perfect board, based on what activity you want to use it for, your size, and skill level.

-You will need to consider the volume of the board, and match it to your weight in kilograms.
-The greater the board volume, the higher weight it will support.
 An easy way to calculate the volume of the board you will need as a beginner is to multiply your weight in kgs by 2.5.
 For example, if you weigh 70 kgs you will multiply that by 2.5 which gives you a minimum board volume of 175 litres.

 70 kgs x 2.5 = 175 litres